-If you are not in the know, it is a foodie fact that applesauce has become a game-changing ingredient when it comes to making healthier, vegan, gluten-free, low fat, versions of food we enjoy.
+If you are not in the know, it is a foodie fact that applesauce has become a game-changing ingredient when it comes to making healthier, vegan, gluten-free, low fat versions of food we enjoy.
 To be frank, however, the sweet, juicy flavor that applesauce adds is so enjoyable that it doesn’t even need to be healthy.
 Sometimes, you just use applesauce because it tastes great and that is reason enough.
-Applesauce is a catch-all ingredient that can act as a sweetener, oil, butter, egg or secret ingredient to supercharge a dish.
+Applesauce is a catch-all ingredient that can act as a sweetener, oil-, butter-, or egg-replacer, or general secret ingredient to supercharge a dish.
 Sound good?
 We did some searching and found nine creative ways to have fun with applesauce this year.
 Please enjoy.

 During the lead up to a big celebration, it is really hard not to overeat.
 After all, you wake up early, cook and/or travel and have way too much time before you get to the big meal of the day.
 Thus, I have recently taken to eating something light but satisfying like granola or energy bars.
 Over-the-counter energy bars, however, can get expensive and they just aren’t natural, so it is always better to make them from scratch.
 That sounds hard, right?
 Wrong.
 The Fitchen has these raw, vegan, gluten-free, dairy-free bars that are the perfect snack for you and your family.
 The recipe is packed full of nutty pistachio, almond, cashew, as well as sunflower and flax seeds, so it is will be beyond satisfying and only a little sweet from the applesauce.
 Just be sure to store them in the freezer as raw bars need a little help staying stiff!
 Get the recipe.